 About 250 million years ago, there was just one massive chunk of land known as Pangaea.
 If you look at a world map, you can still piece together our continents like a giant jigsaw puzzle and recreate Pangaea.

-Over millions of years, plate tectonics have torn apart Pangaea creating distinct continents and oceans.
+Over millions of years, plate tectonics has torn apart Pangaea creating distinct continents and oceans.
 Plate tectonics are always moving.
 But they’re deceptively slow.